matthewsanner/prog-blog/_posts/2025-05-20-how-to-set-up-free-auto-renewing-let-s-encrypt-ssl-on-namecheap.md

 acme.sh --deploy -d yourdomain.com --deploy-hook cpanel_uapi --home "/home/username/.acme.sh"
 ```

-Be sure to replace 'yourdomain.com' with your actual domain and username with your actual cPanel username in Namecheap.
+Be sure to replace 'yourdomain.com' with your actual domain and 'username' with your actual cPanel username in Namecheap.